hmsiccbl/screensaver-docs/_includes/server.md

 All directories are relative to the `<installation_dir>/screensaver` directory.

-## Database

-Create a new PostgreSQL user and database instance using the [createuser](https://www.postgresql.org/docs/9.6/app-createuser.html) and [createdb](https://www.postgresql.org/docs/9.6/app-createdb.html) commands.

 ## Django installation

 The Django server installation uses the `lims` directory as the default application location.